 How to apply

-You should apply for a loan before applying for your course at ICE, as we will need to see your Student Entitlement Letter.
 As loans can take some time to process, please apply as soon as you can.
-We are unable to consider your application until we have received your Student Entitlement Letter.
-This can be sent to the Admissions team by email: firstname.lastname@example.org
+We will need to see your Student Entitlement Letter, which can be sent to the Admissions team by email: firstname.lastname@example.org

 If you are a UK student on a course that could enable you to apply for a student loan as described above and you have a disability, mental health condition or a specific learning difficulty which affects your ability to study, you may be able to apply for an allowance to help you buy or rent equipment to aid you in your studies or to pay for the services of support workers to assist you.
 Any previous study will not affect your eligibility for DSAs, even if you received financial support.
 There is no age limit on receiving DSAs.